 An alternative to tree removal

-Creating man-made habitat hollows in old or dead trees is becoming increasingly popular amongst home owners as an alternative to tree removal.
-Creating a natural feature which attracts native wildlife can add value to the home because of the enhanced character and environment a hollow creates.
-We’re very fortunate to have many backyards, school grounds, and businesses with Eucalypts which are ideal for creating habitat hollows.
+Creating man-made habitat hollows in old or dead trees is becoming popular with home owners and councils as an alternative to tree removal.
+We’re fortunate in Australia to have backyards, school grounds, and businesses with Eucalypts which are ideal for creating habitat hollows.